jkenlooper/puzzle-massive/docs/development.md

 Then when the feature branch is being merged into the develop branch, the chill feature yaml can also be merged into the `chill-data.yaml`

-The `chill-data-feature-[feature-name].yaml` dump file should also be edited to *only* include changes that are being added for the feature branch.
-Usually any new ChillNode objects that are added will be at the bottom of this file.
+The `chill-data-feature-[feature-name].yaml` file should also be edited to *only* include changes that are being added for that feature branch.

 On updates to any chill-data*.yaml files; run the below commands to reload the chill database.
 ```bash